dharanpreethi/Dragoman_Text_Mining-/README.md

   2. I use two documents: Italian transcription and vocabulary list that contains terms which are manually identified for automatic extraction of them and their alternat spellings and contractions.
   3. The aim is to use the vocabulary list to extract the terms, and their alternat spellings and contractions in Italian transcriptions.
-  4. Python presents a significant challenge  as these files often contain not just characters but also a variety of symbols that are essential components of the words.
+  4. Python presents a significant challenge when it comes to reading the above-mentioned documents as they often contain not just characters but also a variety of symbols that are essential components of the words.
-  5.
-  6. I downloaded the files and encoded them to uft-8
+  5. I encoded the files using uft-8

 # Step 2: